STAT540-UBC/STAT540-UBC.github.io/subpages/assignments.md

 You will have three individual assignments and one group project:

+- Ten in-seminar submissions (10 pts)
+- One paper review (5 pts)
 - One practice assignment (5 pts)
-- One paper review (5 pts)
 - One statistics 2-part homework (30 pts)
-- Final group project (60 pts) which contains multiple parts.
+- Final group project (50 pts) which contains multiple parts.

 <font color="red">**Deadlines are all by 11.59 pm of the due date**</font>